load example data

 Skip to contents

-This article shows different ways on how to plot WATLAS data interactively using plotly and mapview.
-This is useful when manually checking specific data. plotly allows for a quick interactive overview of the data from any ggplot2 and mapview is specifically designed for spatial data and provides more options for exploration (e.g. specification of what should be shown and different base maps).
+This article shows different ways to plot WATLAS-data interactively using plotly and mapview.
+This is useful when manually checking specific data. plotly allows for a quick interactive overview of the data from any ggplot2, and mapview is specifically designed for spatial data and provides more options for exploration (e.g. specification of what should be shown and different base maps).
 Check the specific tutorials for more details the plotly or mapview.

 # load example data